NAVIGATION

 SCHEDULING:

 To schedule a hearing, please email the Judicial Assistant at Merissa.clark@fljud13.org.
-You must have all parties copied on the email, and please put the Defendant’s name and case number in the subject line.
+You must have all parties copied on the email.
+Please put the Defendant’s name and case number in the subject line.
 Failure to do so will result in a delay in response.

 NOTICES OF HEARING: